Sunday, May 05, 2024

 The park’s name refers to the date of a major uprising on February 28, 1947.
 On this day, a protest over the high-handed and frequently corrupt conduct of Kuomintang (KMT) officials turned violent.
 As the uprising spread, the local KMT-installed governor called for military reinforcements, and the uprising was violently put down by the National Revolutionary Army.
 An estimated 18,000 and 28,000 were killed during this incident and in the years that followed.

-I hadn't planned to venture up the Shin Kong Life Tower.
-Instead, the day before I'd walked to Taipei 101, in anticipation of experiencing its new observatory.
+I hadn't planned to visit the Shin Kong Life Tower when I arrived in Taipei.
+Instead, on my first afternoon in town, I'd walked to Taipei 101, to try out its new observatory.
 This 508-metre-high teal-green skyscraper had been officially opened just five months earlier.
 At the time, it was the world’s tallest building, a title it held until the Burj Khalifa topped out in 2009.
 Its name reflects the number of occupied floors in the building.

 My Sunday walking tour finished with a visit to the nearby Shandao Temple.
 This is an understated, contemporary Buddhist temple building housing three large golden Buddha statues in a slick and shiny shrine.
 You gain entry to the complex via a bold mustard gateway.
 However, the main building itself is rather austere.
 In fact, at first glance, it looks more like a modestly trimmed high-rise building.
 It’s not until you walk inside that its religious trappings become evident.